harshbhanderi22/dsa_practice_programs/README.md

-In this branch, I have learnt about Array and also developed program to find minimum and maximum from array
+In this branch, I have learnt about binary search algorithm.